Skip to content

 Custom Dependencies

-Create your own dependencies using Depends() for reusable resources and patterns:
+Create your own dependencies using Depends() for reusable resources and patterns.
+Dependencies can be either synchronous or asynchronous.

 from contextlib import asynccontextmanager